christophedc0/Dump/DAPS/gdrives.md

 | + | Solen (#1)| 1YEuS1pulJAfhKm4L8U9z5-EMtGl-d2s7| Homemade | ❔ |
 | ++ | Drazzilb | 1VeeQ_frBFpp6AZLimaJSSr0Qsrl6Tb7z | MM2K | :white_check_mark: |
 | +++ | PERSONAL CUSTOM FOLDER/DRIVE | YOU | PERSONAL |  | :white_check_mark: |

+### Afterword

+I would like to give a ***special thanks*** to all the owners and users for providing feedback and help in creating this page.
+As well, not important to forget, ***big thanks*** to all the people creating these posters as described in the guidelines and rules that are defined @ [DAPS REPO](https://github.com/Drazzilb08/daps).